-It’s been a short while when India has seen a new draft on National Education Policy.
+It’s been a short while since India has seen a new draft of the National Education Policy.
 We have seen many speculations around this.
 There is a huge range of spectators who are waiting for further clarification on this.
 In order to reach out to the crux of it, we discussed with Mr. Braj Bhushan Jha, who has guided thousands of students in their studies and further career.

 Why the new Education Policy is needed:

 Before we understand the policy, this is very vital for us to understand the need for this policy.
-As per him, there are various circumstances which had led the foundation stone of new policy draft, such as:
+As per him, there are various circumstances that had led to the foundation stone of the new policy draft, such as:

 - Develop the research-based course curriculum during senior secondary and higher education;

 - The government is aiming to double the gross enrollment ratio by 2035.
 In 2018-19 gross enrollment ratio was 26.3 and 25.8 in 2017-18;

 - Decrease the number of dropouts from schools.
 Currently, 30 out of 100 students don’t finish school.
 Jharkhand has the highest rate of dropouts and only 30 of 100 students finish school education;

 - Incorporation of Creative and innovative learning study modules;

 - Plethora of changes were needed in the 34 years’ old education policy.

 What has changed: